dcunited001/dcunited001.github.io/_posts/2018-12-18-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 ### [三易: The Three Yi](#the-three-yi)

-The I Ching went through three major period of reinterpretation, according to the following lecture.
-Each period corresponds to a different means of interpreting the I Ching: in terms of state, change and essence.

 TODO: link lecture that this was obtained from. note that I can't find much info on this (even in chinese searches)